Company Culture Quotes: 27 Experts Offer Their Advice

 Our employees are our cultural touchstones and, as such, they hold the organization accountable to its core values.
 At EZ Texting, we track our progress toward culture by measuring employee engagement, and we encourage employees to provide candid feedback.”

 Kendra Scott is a fashion-lifestyle brand for jewelry, home décor and beauty products.
-We asked Kelly Cordova, Kendra Scott’s IT Support Manager:
+We asked Kelly Cordova, IT Support Manager at Kendra Scott:

 How do you support the welcoming and onboarding of new employees?

 “Our team is always so excited when we onboard newbies.
 It’s like getting a new sibling – that you actually like.
 We do team interviews for potential new hires to make sure that the person we’re bringing in is not only a good fit technically but culturally as well.
 Since the whole team is very active in the selection process, it creates a lot of excitement when we finally bring someone in.
 We have their desk decorated for the first day, go to lunch and try to make our newest addition feel like a member of our family.”